Arcanorum/rogueworld/README.md

 ## *I want to add a...*

-Features are divided into two rough categories:
+Features are divided into two general categories:

 ### **Mechanics:**